Steven100695/command-line-application/README.md

 # Phone Search Command Line Application

 This is a command-line application that allows users to search for phone brands and models.
-It is built with JavaScript and Node.js.
+This Command Line Application demonstrates our understanding of JavaScript and Node.js by building a CLI that searches for phone brands and models.

 ## Authors